jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 111:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 111.0.5563.6400

-If you are using Chrome version 110:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 110.0.5481.7700

 To learn what version of ChromeDriver you need to use, please see also the following page: